 Conclusion

-Telehealth is not a standalone perk-it is a cost-reduction engine and an access multiplier.
-When embedded into a benefits ecosystem that also rewards preventive behavior, the impact compounds: fewer expensive claims, healthier employees, and a system that pays both the employer and the employee back.
-WellthCare’s model demonstrates that the future of benefits is not about adding more point solutions, but about creating a connected system where everyday health actions become automatic wealth-and that starts with making care accessible and affordable first.
+Telehealth isn't a standalone perk.
+It's a cost-reduction engine and an access multiplier.
+When built into a benefits ecosystem that rewards prevention, the impact compounds: fewer claims, healthier employees, and a system that pays everyone back.
+WellthCare's model shows that the future of benefits isn't more point solutions—it's a connected system where daily health actions turn into automatic wealth.
+And that starts with making care accessible and affordable first.